implicitly-awesome/exop_data/README.md

 If you already use [Exop](https://github.com/madeinussr/exop) it is super easy.
 Even if you haven't had Exop in your project yet you can use ExopData - just need to provide a desirable params description (contract) that conforms Exop operation's contract format (the list of `%{name: atom(), opts: keyword()}`).
+Not interested in property-based testing, but need to generate data?
+ExopData will help you with this either.

 Here is the [CHANGELOG](https://github.com/madeinussr/exop_data/blob/master/CHANGELOG.md)